openjdm/openjdm.github.io/book/availability_bias.md

 Research by Karyn
-Riddle (2010) has investigated the influence of TV on social reality judgement, participants had to watch a specific television program.
+Riddle (2010) has investigated the influence of TV on social reality judgement.
+Participants were assigned to watch a specific television program.
 The exposure to violent programs differed between the groups of participating students in frequency, recency, and vividness.
 Frequency and vividness had a strong influence on the participants’ social